 There is a cap on the principal value of the loan on which the Mortgage Interest Deduction Exemption will be applicable.
 Before 16th December 2017, the cap on the principal value of the loan was $1,000,000, and now the cap on principal value is $750,000.
 Now normal standard deductions are also increased.
 So an individual will have to check the tax benefit under standard deduction and Mortgage Interest Deduction.
 After checking benefits under both schemes, then an individual should decide what to do.

 - This exemption helps individuals to save tax on the interest amount that is charged for the loan taken for residential purposes.
 As tax is an important cost for individuals, so this exemption helps individuals to save costs.

 - This deduction motivates individuals to buy their own house, rather than staying as tenants.
-As payment of rent has no economic benefit for individuals, so it is always better to buy own property, rather than staying in a rented apartment and paying rent for a lifetime, without any economic benefit.
+As payment of rent has no economic benefit for individuals, so it is always better to buy their own property rather than staying in a rented apartment and paying rent for a lifetime without any economic benefit.

 - Interest Payment is felt as a burden by individuals, but when Interest deduction is provided, then that burden is reduced.
 So it acts as positive psychology for individuals.

 - Standard deductions have increased a lot now, so actually, the mortgage interest deduction is not so lucrative now.
 Most of the individuals will find that the standard deductions are more than a deduction from Mortgage Interest.
-So there is no benefit for individuals to opt this deduction
+So there is no benefit for individuals to opt for this deduction.

 This has been a guide to what is mortgage interest deduction and how it saves tax.
 Here we discuss its calculation along with its advantages and disadvantages.
 You may learn more about financing from the following articles –